Master in Geoinformatics: Career Path

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of professionals with a Master's in Geoinformatics may vary depending on the specific job and industry.
+The duties, tasks, roles, and responsibilities of professionals with a Master's in Geoinformatics may vary depending on the job and industry.
 However, some common responsibilities may include:

 • Using geographic information systems (GIS) software and other geospatial technologies to collect, analyze, and visualize data about the Earth's surface